thaneekan/soen-357-mini-project/README.md

 ## Analysis
-After processing the results of our survey, we can illustrate potential users of our application, their lifestyles, situations, relationships, and motivations.
+After processing the results of our survey, we were able to make several informative graphics to further understand how we wanted to design the application.

 ### User Personas

+User personas are potential users of our application.
+Through the survey results, we were able to grasp an idea of our demographic and we combined those characteristics into the 3 following people: